EwanColquhoun/SPNA/README.md

 [Back to top](<#contents>)

 ### Members Area page
-* The members area is populated with documents that would be of interest to the members.
+* The members' area is populated with documents that would be of interest to the members.
 The documents have been split into three categories (at the Client's request) to represent their type.
 They are, Media releases, Media mentions and Letters to and from government.
 The documents are visible in the browser with a pdf viewer and are downloadable.
 The documents are stored in the database as an instance of a Document model and are uploaded by admin from either the SPNA Admin page (Client) or the Django admin page (Developer).

 <details><summary>Screenshots</summary>